context-distill

 | `git diff` | "List only changed file paths, one per line." |

-When you have two snapshots of the same source, use `distill_watch` to extract
+Use when you have two snapshots of the same source to extract only what changed.

 | `question` | `previous_cycle` | `current_cycle` |